Annals ＞ CC License

 - – The new system (of the CC license) shall be applied to works that are published in Annals from the September, 2023, issue on.

 - – The copyright of works that are to be published under the new system should belong to the authors.
-Accordingly, considering that it is the copyright holder alone who owns the legal right to grant to his/her works any licenses that are to restrict parts of his/her copyright, we request authors to sign and submit a consent form during the preparation period for the final manuscript for submission following its acceptance, in which they authorize the Association to display the CC license along with their published works.
+Accordingly, considering that it is the copyright holder alone who owns the legal right to grant to his/her works any licenses that are to restrict parts of his/her copyright, we request authors to sign and submit a consent form (Word file) during the preparation period for the final manuscript for submission following its acceptance, in which they authorize the Association to display the CC license along with their published works.

 - – We adopt “Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)” for the time being as the kind of CC licenses to be granted to works published in our journal.
 However, we leave open the possibility to shift to “Attribution 4.0 International (CC BY 4.0)” in the future, which has become the world standard for OA journals, although the kind of CC licenses, once granted to works, cannot be changed thereafter.
 The CC license is granted to both the works published in electronic journals made open on J-STAGE and those published in conventional paper-based journals.

 - – Those works that have already been published in our journal in the past, of which the copyrights have already been transferred to the Association, are not the targets of the system change of this time.
-Accordingly, the copyrights of these works shall be retained by the Association as ever in accordance with the “Copyright Rules” found below this page, and the CC license will not be granted to them.
+Accordingly, the copyrights of these works shall be retained by the Association as ever in accordance with the “Copyright Rules” found below, and the CC license will not be granted to them.

 Effective from June 18, 2006